 The cornet is a french instrument designed in 1820 by adding rotary valves to a posthorn.
 1

 You may hear about it with other names like cornett or cornetto, but those 2 are different instruments for the woodwind category.
-Pronounced kɔrˈnɛt, from the latin meaning “horn” and called corneta in spanish and portuguese.
-A person that plays it it’s called a cornetist.2
+Pronounced kɔrˈnɛt, from the Latin, meaning “horn” and called corneta in Spanish and Portuguese.
+A person that plays it’s called a cornetist.2

 What’s the difference?